dydxfoundation/dip/content/dips/DIP-26.md

 ## Simple Summary

-On September 1, 2023, the [Snapshot vote]( https://snapshot.org/#/dydxgov.eth/proposal/0x17026e18317dc29fe745d3130246a83b1485612da9c97e7261e8f659cf33663c) for dYdX v4 Adoption and the migration of the DYDX to dYdX Chain concluded with almost unanimous support from the dYdX community (36M DYDX from 392 unique addresses).
+On September 1, 2023, the [Snapshot vote]( https://snapshot.org/#/dydxgov.eth/proposal/0x17026e18317dc29fe745d3130246a83b1485612da9c97e7261e8f659cf33663c) for dYdX v4 Adoption and the migration of the DYDX Token from Ethereum to dYdX Chain concluded with almost unanimous support from the dYdX community (36M DYDX from 392 unique addresses).
 The dYdX community voted in support of:

 1. The dYdX community adopting the dYdX v4 open-source software (if and when deployed on mainnet) as the next version of the dYdX protocol,
 2. The dYdX community adopting DYDX as the L1 token of the dYdX Chain (if and when deployed on mainnet),
-3. The dYdX community adopting the Ethereum smart contract (the “Ethereum Smart Contract”) commissioned by the dYdX Foundation that, if deployed, would enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain,
+3. The dYdX community adopting the Ethereum smart contract (the “Ethereum Smart Contract”) commissioned by the dYdX Foundation that, if deployed, could enable a permissionless and autonomous one-way bridge for the DYDX token to be migrated from Ethereum to the dYdX Chain,
 4. The dYdX community recommending that dYdX Chain validators should reference the Ethereum Smart Contract commissioned by the dYdX Foundation when distributing DYDX on the dYdX Chain, and
 5.	wethDYDX having the same governance and utility functions as Ethereum-based DYDX (“ethDYDX”) on dYdX v3.